National Parks

 Many of the threats to the Peak District’s natural beauty, such as road building, transport infrastructure, and housing developments, would be all too familiar to the environmentalist Ethel Haythornwaite, one of our founding members.

-In today’s world, the countryside faces an increasing number of challenges and competing pressures that threaten its sustainability—some new, some old.
+Today, the countryside faces an increasing number of challenges and competing pressures that threaten its sustainability—some new, some old.
 As we look to the future, the countryside’s role in addressing key challenges like the climate, nature and housing crises becomes increasingly crucial.
 It’s essential that we continue our efforts to protect and enhance countryside, whilst nurturing a future where both people and nature thrive.
-Read more about our response to the Local Plan.

 The Peak District was formally designated as Britain’s first national park in 1951, but this landmark moment followed several decades of campaigning by conservation and recreation bodies who argued that areas of special landscape value needed national protection.
 The Standing Committee on National Parks was established as far back as 1936 and its volunteer ranks included the Council for the Preservation for Rural England (represented locally today by CPRE Peak District and South Yorkshire).
 However, even before this, a group of campaigners, led by our founder, Ethel Haythornthwaite, had already drawn up a proposed boundary for a national park in the Peak District which turned out to be almost identical to the one we have today.
 She is seen here pictured with Jon Dower – both members of the Hobhouse Committee.